 If planting in container pots or hanging baskets a good premium potting mix works well.
 Again, it is important to ensure that the pot has adequate drainage so that the potting mix doesn’t become waterlogged.

 They make an ideal choice if you want to add a burst of colour to your garden through spring and early summer.
-If you have any questions about how to grow Brachyscome daisy, get in touch.
+Contact us if you have any questions about how to grow wan river daisy.